kxcrl/foundryvtt-retro/README.md

 ### Tips and Resources

 - Kenney has many excellent sprite sheets that are available for free.
-  - Check out the [1-bit Pack](https://www.kenney.nl/assets/1-bit-pack) or the [Micro Roguelike](https://www.kenney.nl/assets/micro-roguelike)
+  - Check out the [1-bit Pack](https://www.kenney.nl/assets/1-bit-pack) or the [Micro Roguelike Pack](https://www.kenney.nl/assets/micro-roguelike)
 - Itch.io is easy to search and has many tilesets and sprite sheets from creators around the world, along with an excellent tagging system.
   - Try the [1-bit tag](https://itch.io/game-assets/tag-1-bit)
   - Or the [tileset tag](https://itch.io/game-assets/tag-tileset)